PepeLoperenaa/TypeIT/README.md

 ## Literature
 Useful links APA style.
 ## Moscow
+The Moscow method is a prioritazion technique used for project management.
+This is done to reach a common understanding of the application and how it works.
+For the project TypeIT, the Moscow method was used to seperate the different functionalities and see what had more priority than others.
+As the moscow method, we have separated the different functionalities within the different priorities.
+After research and thinking about the different functionalities this is what we have thought about:

+### Must have:
+- Receiving user input and parsing it to the application.
-Must have: Receive input and parse it, UI, User input in text file, Typing screen Should have: Statistics, achievements.
+- User input in the text file.
+- Typing screen.

+### Should have:
+- Statistics.
+- Achievements.

+### Could have:
-Could have: Making your own Text file type, FAQ, LogIn system Won´t have: Multiplayer, Log In system (Local app).
+- Making our own Text file type.
+- FAQ (Frequently Asked Questions).

+### Will not have:
+- Multiplyer (Locally or online).
+- Log in system (As it will be a local application).
 ## Use Case Diagram